Los Angeles History

 Other Mexican residents resisted the new Anglo powers by resorting to social banditry against the gringos.
 In 1856 Juan Flores threatened Southern California with a full-scale Mexican revolt.
 He was hanged in Los Angeles in front of 3,000 spectators.
 Tiburcio Vasquez, a legend in his own time among the Mexican population for his daring feats against the Anglos, was captured in what is believed to be present-day West Hollywood.
 The bandit was found guilty of two counts of murder by a San Jose jury trial in 1874 and was hanged in that location in 1875.

 In the 1870s, Los Angeles was still little more than a village of 5,000.
-By 1900 there were over 100,000 occupants of the city.
+By 1900 there were over 100,000 occupants in the city.
 Several men actively promoted Los Angeles, working to develop it into a great city and to make themselves rich.
-Angelenos set out to remake their geography in order to challenge San Francisco with its port facilities, railway terminal, banks, and factories.
+Angelenos set out to remake their geography to challenge San Francisco with its port facilities, railway terminal, banks, and factories.

 Phineas Banning excavated a channel out of the mudflats of San Pedro Bay leading to Wilmington in 1871.
 Banning had already laid track and shipped in locomotives to connect the port to the city.
-Harrison Gray Otis, founder and owner of the Los Angeles Times, and a number of business colleagues embarked on reshaping southern California by expanding that into a harbor at San Pedro using federal dollars.
+Harrison Gray Otis, founder and owner of the Los Angeles Times, and several business colleagues began reshaping southern California by expanding that into a harbor at San Pedro using federal dollars.